FruitbatM/explore-national-parks-of-japan/testing.md

       marker.open = false;
         });
   ```

+  The solution was adopted from the following [Stack Overflow](https://stackoverflow.com/questions/2946165/google-map-api-v3-simply-close-an-infowindow) post.

 - For devices with smaller screen size (i.e., iPhone5) the header section elements were too close together which was causing a bad UX.